shlomitya/eye-tracker-analyzer/README.md

 If forking, please cite the original work in any publication resulting from the adapted scripts.

+## Citation
-## Please cite as
+Please cite as:

-Tal-Perry, Solomon, Pakula, Shdeour & Yuval-Greenberg (in prep).
-Eye Tracker Analyzer: a GUI-based tool for microsaccade extraction and analysis.
+Tal-Perry, N., Solomon, O., Shdeour, O., Pakula, B., & Yuval-Greenberg, S. Eye Tracker Analyzer: a GUI-based tool for microsaccade extraction and analysis (Version 1.0.0) [Computer software]. https://github.com/shlomitya/eye-tracker-analyzer

+Or use the "Cite this repository" widget.

 ## License